—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 Two free months, included with your attendance.

 The Translating Your Expertise Summer Sessions are $27/month.
-Attendees get the first two months at no cost — no separate sign-up required, no code to remember.
+Attendees get the first two months at no cost.
 Details will be shared at the event.

 $27/month